russkiyximik/Python-For-Everybody-Old-/README.md

 # Personal
-# This is just my personal repository for projects and such
+# This is my personal repository for projects and such